kartikbhushan/Hacking-Scripts/Packet Sniffer/Readme.md

-# Mac Changer
+# Packet Sniffer
- A Script that changes your mac address so that you can stay a bit anonymous  :wink: .
+ A Script that Sniffs for HTTP packets and also possible username and passwords entered by the victim   :wink: .

  **Requirements**